gridlocdev/lua-beginners-guide/README.md

 ## How to get started programming with Lua

-For programming, you will need to use a code editor application to create your code, as well as have the compiler for your computer to know how to run Lua code.
+For programming, you will need to use a code editor application to create your code, as well as have the interpreter for your computer to know how to run Lua code.

 The easiest way to get started without installing anything is to use an in-browser editor, such as [Replit](https://replit.com/languages/lua).